imankurpatel000/vue-mastery/README.md

 $ npm install -g firebase-tools
 ```

-Tell firebase to use the default enviroment
+Tell firebase to use the default environment
 ``` bash
 firebase use default
 ```